cookpad/global-style-guides/rails/README.md

     <summary><em>Explanation</em></summary>

-    Translations that have been added to the yaml files notifies the translation team who will attempt to add a translation for the feature, if it is experimental and only needed for one language there is no need to add your translation to the yaml file.
+    Translations that have been added to the yaml files notifies the translation team who will attempt to add a translation for the feature.
+If it is experimental and only needed for one language there is no need to add your translation to the yaml file.
   </details>